sunluelectric/tutorialPython/README.md

 __This tutorial mainly serves as a demonstration library of basic Python programming and some selected functions of the aforementioned toolkit.
 Hopefully it would become a good cheat sheet reference for using the toolkit, but do notice that it by itself alone cannot be used as the complete alternative to university textbooks.__

 _"pylint"_ is used to standardize the code style used in the tutorial.
+The guidance to standard Python programming protocol is given in [here](https://www.python.org/dev/peps/) by _python.org_.

 ---